DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 Field | Type | Description
 ------|------|------------
 name | string | Specifies the field name in the data row to obtain a column value.
-It is also a unique key that can be used to identify a particular column
+A unique key can be also used to identify a particular column

 ## Plugin Developer Reference